intel/intel-extension-for-pytorch/examples/gpu/inference/python/llm/README.md

 - Cover model generation inference with low precision cases for different models with best performance and accuracy (fp16 AMP and weight only quantization)

 ## Optimized Models

+Currently, only support Transformers 4.31.0.
+Support for newer versions of Transformers and more models will be available in the future.

 | MODEL FAMILY | Verified < MODEL ID > (Huggingface hub)| FP16 | Weight only quantization INT4 | Optimized on Intel® Data Center GPU Max Series (1550/1100) | Optimized on Intel® Arc™ A-Series Graphics (A770) |
 |---|:---:|:---:|:---:|:---:|:---:|